 It's extra time.

-Uh but with that said, we did have the president take on the leadership of NATO and saying that America is not going to be the piggy bank for NATO and that other countries need to fail their fair share.
+But with that said, we did have the president take on the leadership of NATO and saying that America is not going to be the piggy bank for NATO and that other countries need to pay their fair share.

-And of course, we got the issue of Judge Kavanaugh on the left's attacks on him, which have been unrelenting since the second that Donald Trump announced it, and Lisa Page defying that congressional subpoena, all happening today.
+And of course, we got the issue of Judge Kavanaugh and the left's attacks on him, which have been unrelenting since the second that Donald Trump announced it, and Lisa Page defying that congressional subpoena all happening today.

 You want to know about Donald Trump's success and also the challenges he faces now moving forward?